Syedaaneesa/flexedge/README.md

 ## 💡 Project Overview

-Sleek, modern UI/UX design
+Sleek, contemporary UI/UX design.

-Intuitive and effortless navigation
+Intuitive and seamless navigation.

-Fully responsive layouts for all devices
+Fully responsive layouts across all devices.

-High-performance optimization
+Optimized for high performance and fast loading.

-Simple and user-friendly content management
+Easy-to-use and user-friendly content management.

-This project highlights my expertise in customizing WordPress themes, integrating key plugins, and designing interfaces that align with the brand while delivering an exceptional user experience.
+This project demonstrates my expertise in customizing WordPress themes, integrating essential plugins, and designing brand-aligned interfaces that provide an exceptional user experience.
 ---

 ## 🛠️ Tools & Technologies Used